Sustainable Development Goals

 - Guyana: PAGE’s involvement in Guyana has led to the establishment of regular Green Conversations—high-profile, multi-stakeholder events that explores a particular aspect of the Green State Development Strategy: Vision 2040, as well as green economy principles such as green economic growth and green fiscal policy, sustainable agriculture, and investments in renewable energy.
 The events have drawn a combined audience of approximately 200 with an online reach of more than 12,000 participants through live streaming.

 - Kyrgyz Republic: An Alliance of Green Universities was formed in June 2019 to provide a platform to exchange knowledge on green economy and sustainable development.
+In 2021, has developed five Inclusive Green Economy courses to be delivered by the five universities involved.
 It also provides the opportunity to form inter-university research teams and carry out large-scale research projects and establishes links between universities and government agencies, to ensure there is a strong foundation for policy developments.
 The Alliance is a result of PAGE supported work, starting from the Green Economy Learning Needs Assessment.

 - Argentina: PAGE organized a virtual High-Level National Dialogue on Green Economy on 15 December 2020, engaging the three government ministries through which PAGE works.
 The Dialogue provided an opportunity to strengthen coordination amongst Ministries on policies for a Just Transition, while using the social dialogue to increase momentum on sustainable and inclusive outcomes.
-This provides the starting point for a series of dialogues to be organized on an annual basis. representatives of the Union Central and the Industrial Union.
+This also provided a starting point for three position papers to be developed in 2021 on a National Just Transition Strategy, following dialogue with employers, workers, and the government.